 Can anyone help me to implement the above solution?
 I do not know much about how this is done in QGIS, and looking in the code of other plugins, I just found what is currently implemented.

-#8 Updated by Giuseppe Sucameli about 8 years ago
+#8 Updated by Giuseppe Sucameli over 8 years ago

 Victor Olaya wrote:

 I would like to tell QGIS when opening the layer something like "use the output layer CRS if the layer has it, otherwise use the input layer CRS (currently defined as the first CRS found in the input layers), and only show the CRS selection dialog is there is no CRS in the input layers...or no input layers at all)"